RFillinger/candida_recombination/TASKS_N_GOALS.md

 8. ~~Number of recombination events in each of the two matings (upper and lower bounds)~~ **Max: 102 recombinations, Min: 0 recombinations**

 9. ~~Is the distribution of recombination tract lengths a Poisson for either mating?~~ **This one is more complicated than initially thought.
 It turns out pretty much any unimodal distribution is a Poisson distribution and it's a matter of calculating the lambda coefficient.
 The smaller the lambda, the more likely that smaller values will be more frequent on the distribution.
 SCx529L lambda = 0.506, SCxP60002 lambda = 0.506; both of these distributions of recombinant fragment sizes are front-heavy and likely to be smaller, which makes sense.
 This was calculated by graphing log(fragment size frequency) by log(fragment size) and fitting a linear model.
 The slope of the linear model is lambda.
 I had to compress the data down to just 10 bins because log functions don't play well with zeroes, so I'm unsure of the quality of the lambdas that I measured, but it jives with what we've got.**
+    **Redo these calculations with more bins.
+Should be pretty simple...**
     1. ddRAD: SCx529L lambda = 0.506
     2. ddRAD: SCxP60002 lambda = 0.506
     3. WGS:   SCx529L lambda = 0.509